PART 33: JULIE’S SECRET

 Silence.
 Then, “What guarantee–”

 “I’ll co-sign a separate paper with you on the counselling subject,” Julie interrupted.
 “You get what you want, and I get what I want.
-In fact, you get more, because with me controlling the school, I’ll have to take care of the upcoming situation with Corry in the most diplomatic way possible!
-Consider this a learning experience for me!
+In fact, you get more, because with me controlling the school, I’ll have to take care of the upcoming situation with Corry in the most diplomatic way possible.
+Consider this a learning experience for me.
 Please, Mr. Hunt.
-You might even be surprised by some of the things I know, not only about everything that happens in this school, but about how to run an organization smoothly!”
-Julie took in a deep breath, feeling her nails digging into her palms.
-“Also, it’s my birthday today,” she admitted.
-“So if you find yourself needing an excuse to fall back on for the faculty, you can use that.
-All right?
-How about it?
-What do you say??”
+You might even be surprised by some of the things I know, not only about everything that happens in this school, but about how to run an organization smoothly.”

-He knew Julie well enough by now to recognize that she wouldn’t simply dismiss any contract she put her name to.
+He knew the LaMille girl well enough by now to recognize that she wouldn’t simply dismiss any contract she put her name to.
 Moreover, her proposal actually made sense, to a certain degree.
 ‘This also wouldn’t be the first time I’ve ever gone out on a limb to help a student,’ the principal reflected.

 “Miss LaMille,” Mr. Hunt began.
 “I will agree to your proposal, subject to three conditions.”